ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 This document specifies the architectural framework for constructing secure and privacy-preserving instantiations of the Privacy Pass protocol (as described in {{draft-davidson-pp-protocol}}).
-The framework refers to the entire ecosystem of Privacy Pass clients and servers, and makes recommendations on how this ecosystem should be constructed in client privacy-focused manner.
+The framework refers to the entire ecosystem of Privacy Pass clients and servers.
+This document makes recommendations on how this ecosystem should be constructed to ensure the privacy of clients and the security of all participating entities.

 --- middle